 - A Pre-Health Professions Club that allows you to take advantage of events and activities

 Dedicated, Comprehensive Advising

-Maryville students planning to apply to a physician assistant graduate program are guided in their preparation by the Pre-Health Professions advisor, Dr. Jason Telford, and the Pre-Health Professions Advisory Committee.
+Maryville students planning to apply to physician assistant school are guided in their preparation by the Pre-Health Professions advisor, Dr. Kyra Krakos, and the Pre-Health Professions Advisory Committee.
 The Advisory Committee usually consists of the Pre-Health Advisor, three additional science faculty members spanning the disciplines, a Psychology faculty member, an English faculty member, and someone with a degree in the health professions.
 The Advisory Committee offers students:

-- Information about physician assistant programs and careers
+- Information about physician assistant colleges and careers

 - Introduction to admissions requirements for physician assistant schools